lavis-nlp/irt2/README.md

 ## Cite

-If you find our work useful, please give us a cite.
+If you find our work useful, please consider giving us a cite.
 You can also always contact [Felix Hamann](https://github.com/kantholtz) for any comments or questions!

 ```bibtex